 You can find health requirements and submission deadlines, as well as information on medical, mental health, disability, and dental services by visiting nyu.edu/health/requirements.

 Nationally recognized through numerous awards and accolades and with over 225 full-time college health specialists, the Student Health Center offers a comprehensive set of medical, psychological, health promotion, disability, and ancillary services to address the full spectrum of students’ health and wellness needs.

 All students are required to maintain adequate health insurance coverage that includes medical and mental health benefits in the New York City area.
 Most students are enrolled automatically in one of the NYU-sponsored Student Health Insurance Plans as part of the course registration process.
-To learn more about the NYU Sponsored Student Health Insurance Plans, to change enrollment options, or to waive out of the plan, visit www.nyu.edu/health/insurance.
+To learn more about the NYU Sponsored Student Health Insurance Plans, to change enrollment options, or to waive out of the plan by the deadline, visit www.nyu.edu/health/insurance.
 If you are thinking about waiving out of the NYU plan, consider the “out of area” coverage, including the out of pocket costs and/or deductibles, the referrals/pre-approval process, and the copay policy.
-Regardless of the insurance plan, please ensure that you have an insurance card and other relevant insurance information.
+Regardless of the insurance plan, please ensure that your student has an insurance card and other relevant insurance information.